 - evidence of independent inspections and ongoing maintenance (such as cleaning or treatment) by suitably qualified people.

-If you plan to submit a dive inspection report as evidence of hull maintenance, check MPI's guidelines for diving service providers.
-These outline what should be in a hull inspection report and allowed biofouling (for short-stay vessels).
+If you plan to submit a dive inspection report as evidence of hull maintenance, check MPI's guidelines for diving service providers (below).
+These outline what should be in a hull inspection report, and give examples of allowable biofouling (for short-stay vessels).

 Continual maintenance using best practices